When You Can’t Get Medicaid And Can’t Afford Obamacare

 Short-Term Medical Insurance for Nearly a Year

 If you and your family are in good health, you have alternative options besides Obamacare.
-Short-term health insurance offers you the opportunity to benefit from your good health with lower premium costs and a wider range of deductible choices.
+Short-term medical insurance offers you the opportunity to benefit from your good health with lower premium costs and a wider range of deductible choices.

 How is this possible?
 Unlike Obamacare plans, there are some medical questions and preexisting condition limitations.
 However, for healthy people, the savings can be significant.